 Nursebuddy has carried out its biggest ever survey of care worker happiness, to understand what makes a good or bad day at work in homecare.

 The good news is that frontline carers working in homecare still have many more good days than bad days.
-87% of all shifts finished with their care workers feeling either ‘very happy’ or ‘happy’.
-However, carers are less happy overall than they were last year.
+87% of all shifts finished with their care workers feeling either ‘very happy’ or ‘happy’ this time around.

 Causes of bad days in homecare